The Poisoner

 Credit: Public Domain

 If we are going to save this planet we should know what’s going on.
-I realise just how important and serious it all is and I am no Pollyanna, although at times I may seem like one.
+I realize just how important and serious it all is and I am no Pollyanna, although at times I may seem like one.
 I am a former pessimist turned optimistic realist, emphasis on the optimism.

 I talked to MM about my troubles.
 He is practical where I am not and he usually gives very sound advice.
 He said: “You do it.”
 “Do what’?
 I asked.
 “You should concentrate your writings on the environment, put a positive spin on it, but be real and get people to listen.”
 He replied calmly like it was the most simple thing in the world.